Raghavisdev/100-Days-of-Code---Python/README.md

 and	       True if both are true	     age > 18 and has_ID or	    True if at least one is true	age > 18 or with_guardian not	      Inverts the condition	not          is_blocked

+## Day 4 - Mastering Python Conditionals: if, elif, else

+Control flow is what makes your code intelligent — today we dove deep into conditionals, the very heart of decision-making in Python.

+🧠 What Are Conditionals?
+Conditionals let your program choose different paths based on data or user input.
+They answer questions like:

+Is this number bigger than that?

+Should I allow the user to log in?

+What grade should I assign?

+🧩 Core Building Blocks
+if – Runs a block only if a condition is true.

+elif – “Else If” → checks more conditions if the previous ones fail.

+else – Runs if nothing above it is true.

+Think of it as a decision ladder — your program checks each rung until one fits.

+🔐 Logic Behind Decisions
+We also explored logical operators like:

+and → both conditions must be true

+or → at least one condition is true

+not → reverses the truth value

+These power up your conditionals to handle real-world logic.

+🔁 Going Deeper
+We looked at:

+Nested conditionals – if inside if for deeper decisions

+Chained conditions – readable one-liners like if 18 <= age <= 60

+Common use cases – grading systems, login verifiers, number checkers

+🧠 TL;DR Summary
+Concept	Meaning
+if	First gate of logic
+elif	Additional gates
+else	Final fallback
+and / or / not	Make conditions smarter & realistic

+🎯 Why It Matters
+Without conditionals, your program is just a set of static instructions.
+With them?
+It becomes adaptive, reactive, intelligent.

+✅ Up next: Loops — making your code repeat with power.